Stylok5/Games-group-finder_Frontend/README.md

 Some of my future content plans:

 - Refactoring code to make it more concise, DRY, and easier to read.
-- Implementing the like and dislike functionality correctly
+- Implementing the like and dislike functionality correctly.**done** (update: Find a way to save user's choice when refreshing the page, possibly using localstorage)
-- Further improving upon the styling and responsiveness
+- Further improving upon the styling and responsiveness **done**
 - Enabling users to send friend requests and messages to each other
 - Adding more information about each game, such as links to purchase sites and real-time data from Steam charts regarding the number of players currently in game